More Thoughts

 Get a user experience expert to develop these user journeys out with you.
 Make sure your user research is robust enough to not have to guess, and test them with real people before you lock them in place.
 I’ve sometimes heard people complain about spending time here playing with different ideas.
 But trust me, it’s far cheaper to change now when it’s just a piece of paper or a quick interactive screen than when it’s a fully developed and integrated website.

-writing content is not for the faint-hearted
+Writing content is not for the faint-hearted

 What is a website if not a platform for your message?
 Whether that message is “buy an awesome electric skateboard” or “trust our team to take care of your taxes” clarity around your content drives the best design and development outcomes.